 Tour of the Clyde Coast

-This tour follows the east coast of the Firth of Clyde, which is a estuary or bay where the River Clyde flows west into the ocean.
+This afternoon I am reporting on a tour of the Clyde Coast which follows the east coast of the Firth of Clyde.
+This is an estuary (or bay) where the River Clyde flows west into the ocean.

 This route is suited to persons who wish to use Glasgow as a start point, drive west and connect with the coastal route and travel back to Glasgow via a diagonal cross-country route.
 The round trip will cover about 150 miles and take about 4 hours of driving time, excluding stops.
 Alternatively, the route could be used as a template for a two-three day tour for persons wishing to spend time at the various sites.which include islands, castles, marinas, raised beaches, rural landscapes, harbours and golf courses .